 With 90 prestigious rooms and suites, all featuring floor-to-ceiling windows, exclusive beds, Cura chromotherapy rainfall showerheads, and in some cases, a private terrace, you will be spoilt for choice.
-There’s also an on-site spa and fitness center, and a British-inspired restaurant, Bar George.
+There’s also an on-site spa and fitness center and a British-inspired restaurant, Bar George.
 Bar George, the hotel’s restaurant, is a collision of the classic and the inventive.
 Its playful cuisine pays homage to Sir George Stephen’s British roots and close Canadian ties.

 10. Fairmont Empress

-Fairmont Empress is recognized as one of Top 21 Iconic Hotels in the World by National Geographic Traveler magazine, honoured with Travel + Leisure Magazine’s World’s Best Award for Top 10 City Hotels in Canada, and regarded as a Condé Nast Readers’ Choice and Gold List hotel.
+Fairmont Empress is recognized as one of Top 21 Iconic Hotels in the World by National Geographic Traveler magazine, honored with Travel + Leisure Magazine’s World’s Best Award for Top 10 City Hotels in Canada, and regarded as a Condé Nast Readers’ Choice and Gold List hotel.

 The Fairmont Empress is located in Victoria, BC overlooking the city’s sparkling Inner Harbour.
 While it is not a boutique hotel as such, it is worth a mention as it is such an iconic hotel in the city of Victoria.